-Dental bridges dental appliances that are in fixed position which is used in Restorative dentistry service to replace the natural missing teeth by getting support from the adjacent healthy teeth one the left or right side of the gap.
+In The Colony, Dental bridges dental appliances that are in fixed position which is used in Restorative dentistry service to replace the natural missing teeth by getting support from the adjacent healthy teeth one the left or right side of the gap.
 The teeth that support the bridge are known as abutment while the ones that fill the gap are known as pontics.
 Compared to conventional removable dentures, bridges remain in a mixed position and it can only be removed by the dentist when needed.
 Visit our dental clinic Highland Oak Dental.

-When a permanent tooth falls out, its surrounding teeth may drift into the gap causing it to til or cause additional problems in the future.
+When a fixed tooth falls out, its surrounding teeth may drift into the gap causing it to til or cause additional problems in the future.
 The teeth can shift position which may affect the bite, put stress on the teeth and jaw joints.
 The teeth are also susceptible to decay because its current position is making it harder to clean.
 Moreover, the jawbone can shrink which can cause sunken cheeks and distorted lips.
-A bridge will make a great replacement for missing teeth or teeth and prevent the above problems from happening.
+In The Colony, a bridge will make a great replacement for missing teeth or teeth and prevent the above problems from happening.
 It also allows you to have a complete set of teeth.

-The price for Dental Bridge Texas will depend on the type of bridge, materials used, and additional dental work needed.
+In The Colony, the price for Dental Bridge will depend on the type of bridge, materials used, and additional dental work needed.
 In terms of materials, an all-porcelain bridge is more expensive than metal or porcelain-infused bridge.
 Some insurance companies may be able to cover a part of the cost, but you’ll still end up paying for the rest of the treatment cost.

-Cost for a dental bridge is estimated to range from $1,500 to $5,000; depending on the type of bridge you select.
-In Dental Bridges TX A Traditional teeth bridge typically costs between $2,000 - $5,000 for a pontic and a crown for each abutment tooth.
+Cost for a dental bridge in The Colony is estimated to range from $1,500 to $5,000; depending on the type of bridge you select.
+In Dental Bridges The Colony TX A Traditional teeth bridge typically costs between $2,000 - $5,000 for a pontic and a crown for each abutment tooth.
 Maryland teeth bridges vary between $1,500 and $2,500 for one pontic.

 This can be affordable as dental insurance does help pay for tooth bridges.
 Price increases for an all-porcelain bridge than for a metal or porcelain-fused bridge.